alonek1/sandcastle/README.md

 ## Getting started
 Here's how to get started:

-1. Clone this repo (PyPi distribution temporarily disabled).
+1. Clone this repo (PyPi distribution temporarily disabled)
-2. Run `sandcastle.py` with a target name and input file (grab an example from this repo)
+2. Run `sandcastle.py` with your desired target name and an input file
-3. Matching bucket permutations will be identified, and read permissions tested.
+3. Matching bucket permutations will be identified and read permissions tested.

 ```
 usage: sandcastle.py [-h] -t targetStem [-f inputFile]